billygr/antenna-analyzer/README.md

 # antenna-analyzer
 This a a fork/clone of the famous K6BEZ antenna analyzer.

-I have build the hardware and still testing the software.

 ## Arduino
-Directory DDS_sweeper contains code from K6BEZ
+Directory DDS_sweeper the contains code from K6BEZ

 Directory DDS_sweeper2 is DK2JK version that works with the PC software VNA (vna.exe)

+Directory HEX contains a working version from DK2JK for his board (not pinout compatible with K6BEZ)

 ###Different versions/different outputs